NTTLimitedRD/CheckmarxReports/README.md

 or static application security testing (SAST) product.

-Checkmarx's user interface is designed around creating one or more projects, representing different programs being checked, and scan runs that show what security issues were discovered at that time.
+Checkmarx's user interface is designed around creating one or more projects, representing different programs being checked, and running scans to discover security issues.
 The usual workflow
 is:

 1. Checkmarx runs a scan on a project and identifies issues.